jaroslawhartman/withings-sync/README.md

     - ${STACK_PATH:?err}/garmin_session/:/home/withings-sync/garmin_session/
   ```

-  **Note:** Using an extra directory level (`garmin_session/.garmin_session/`) prevents a FileNotFoundError that occurs when the `.garmin_session` directory exists but doesn't contain the expected OAuth files.
-This allows withings-sync to create the `.garmin_session` subdirectory automatically.
+  **Note:** Using an extra directory level (`garmin_session/.garmin_session`) prevents a FileNotFoundError that occurs when the `.garmin_session` directory exists but doesn't contain the expected OAuth files.
+This allows withings-sync to create the `.garmin_session` directory automatically.

   This will ensure that Garmin session files persist across container restarts and you won't need to re-authenticate with MFA each time the container is recreated.
 </details>